 Individual EU Member States will have the freedom to implement the specific rules and procedures for how penalties will be issued under the DSA.
 In the most recent draft, the DSA called for penalties that are “effective, proportionate and dissuasive” meaning the penalties imposed could be imposed where no direct damages occurred or be in excessive of any direct damages.
 As proposed, any entity that violates the DSA can face a penalty up to 6 percent of its annual revenue.

-Once implemented and effective, the DSA will set the standard for requirements related to fairness, transparency, and responsibility that online services must comply with.
+Once implemented and effective, which still requires signatures from the President of the European Parliament and the President of the Council, as well as publication in the Official Journal of the European Union, the DSA will set the standard for requirements related to fairness, transparency, and responsibility that online services must comply with.
 Entities that fall within any of the DSA’s four categories of in-scope digital services will need to begin investing resources into policies and procedures to address the various topics addressed in the DSA.

 The DSA sets out a compliance deadline of January 2024, or 15 months after the DSA’s final effective date.
 This gives a number of entities time to jump-start their compliance efforts.
 However, the base compliance deadline is a bit deceptive as a large number of entities will likely fall within the very large platform category.
 Such entities will only have 4 months post-DSA effective date to come into compliance and cannot afford to final approval of the DSA to jump-start their compliance programs.